pigmonkey/cryptshot/README.md

 appropriate for situations where the external backup volume is not always available to the machine (such as a USB backup drive and a laptop).

-The script should be called with the rsnapshot interval as the first argument.
-After it and rsnapshot are configured, simply replacing any instance of 'rsnapshot' in your crontab with 'cryptshot.sh' should do the job.
+The rsnapshot interval should be passed with the -i argument.
+Cryptshot can then replace rsnapshot in your crontab.

+    # rsnapshot daily
-    $ cryptshot.sh daily
+    cryptshot.sh -i daily

 See source for configuration.